-A student requesting a withdrawal will be assigned a Withdrawal Passing (WP), Withdrawal Failing (WF), or Withdrawal Non-Attendance (WN).
+A student requesting a withdrawal will be assigned a Withdrawal grade (W).
 The faculty of the College of Nursing supports the University policy which stipulates that the use of an "I" or "W" to mask unsuccessful performance is inappropriate.

-After the 4th week of class the instructor must approve a withdrawal.
+After the 4th week of class, the instructor must approve a withdrawal.